All Episodes

 Now they're trying to coalesce behind Rubio, who hasn't won but one state, Minnesota, which is kind of an oddity, and is down by 20 in his own state of Florida.

-It looks hopeless for him.
+It looks hopeless for them.

 The evidence is all around them that the direction they want to go is nowhere near the majority of the party.

-You know, I state here that uh liberal Democrats are a minority in this country, but yet we're being governed by them.
+You know, I state here that liberal Democrats are a minority in this country, but yet we're being governed by them.

-We're being governed by a real minority, and the Republican establishment, same thing.
+We're being governed by a real minority.

 The Republican establishment way of thinking is actually a minority of thought within the party.